 That's what we do!
 Our Family Travel Advisors can book vetted accommodations, craft a custom itinerary, arrange private tours and guides, and more.
 Click to send us a request!

-Situated in Windsor, about an hour outside London in the county of Berkshire, Windsor Castle is the oldest and largest inhabited castle in the whole wide world, and it’s been in the same family for generations.
+Situated in Windsor, about an hour outside of London in the county of Berkshire, Windsor Castle is the oldest and largest inhabited castle in the whole wide world, and it’s been in the same family for generations.
 Well, that family is the British Royal Family, so that last bit is maybe not so impressive.
-It is, however, said to be the Queen’s favourite royal residence.
-It’s where she comes to relax after a long week at the office – Buckingham Palace.
-It’s easy to think of Windsor Castle as a more modern building, given its fame as the location of Prince Harry and Meghan Markle’s wedding.
-But it was actually built in the 11th and 12th century.
+King Charles is the 26th great-grandson of the man who built it in the 11th century, William the Conqueror.
+There have been a few extensions and renovations since then.
+You can rest assured that the royal quarters will now have WiFi and internet.

-You can tour the state rooms, and the highlight for me and the kids is seeing Queen Mary’s dolls’ house.
-It took 1,500 craftsman three years to build and has electric lighting, hot and cold running water, and flushing toilets.
-Visitors can also climb the iconic Round Tower and look down over Windsor Great Park and the River Thames.
+You can tour the state and ceremonial rooms and one of the highlights for children is seeing Queen Mary’s dolls’ house.
+It took 1,500 craftsmen three years to build and has electric lighting, hot and cold running water and flushing toilets.
 There are often specific family activities on too; check out the events page for more information.

 The name won’t throw you off the track this time.
 Dover Castle is actually perched above the white cliffs of the port of Dover, a bit deeper into Kent than Leeds Castle.
 Of all the medieval castles, this one is particularly fascinating, because it has been a major player in British history from as far back as 1066 up until World War II.
 The miraculous evacuation of British soldiers from the opposite French shore of Dunkirk was orchestrated from the network of tunnels that run under the castle.

-Like Leeds Castle, Warwick Castle has gone a bit Disney, billing itself as a resort.
-But the re-enactments and characters do a good job of bringing its 1,100-odd-year history to life.
+Warwick Castle is owned by the same people who run Legoland and Madame Tussauds and it has gone a bit ‘Disney,’ billing itself as a resort.
+But the re-enactments and characters do a good job of bringing its 1,100-odd-year history to life and keep even tots entertained.
 It’s situated in Warwickshire in the Midlands, bang in the middle of the country, about a 40-minute drive from the City of Birmingham and not far from Shakespeare’s Stratford along the River Avon.
 This is a beautiful part of England, so if you have the time, combine your visit to the castle with a country house hotel break.
 You can also stay at the castle itself, which is a treat for kids.

-If you have any princesses in your party, the Princess Tower has to be your first stop.
-They can find out if they are a real princess by lying on a bed piled with mattresses to see if they can feel the pea.
+The Princess Tower is a fun interactive storytelling experience, but it only runs seasonally.
 The towers and ramparts are perfect for the Robin Hoods in the group, who can imagine themselves firing their bows over the battlements.
-They will also enjoy the Kingmaker experience, where they can prepare for battle medieval-style.
-Slightly older kids may have the stomach for the castle dungeon.
-It is quite frightening, and not advised for under-10s.
+They will also enjoy having a go at archery and slightly older kids may have the stomach for the castle dungeon.
+It is quite frightening and not advised for under-10s.

-Out in the beautiful grounds, you will find the Victorian Rose Garden and the fantastic Peacock Garden, where you might catch a peacock splaying its feathers.
-After the kids have let off steam in the Pageant Adventure Playground, end your trip with a stroll across the bridge over the river to discover a secret island.
+Out in the beautiful grounds, you will find the fantastic Peacock Garden, where you might catch a peacock splaying its feathers, and the Horrible Histories Maze.

 Relevant Links: